FuelLabs/fuels-npm-packs/README.md

 ### Packages

-- [assets](./packages/assets/README.md): contains a list of assets and metadata for the Fuel Netowork
 - changeset: handles the changelog for keeping track of changes.
 - eslint-plugin: common linting rules for Fuel frontend projects.
 - jest: common test mocks and test setup for Fuel frontend projects.